+Complete details regarding the tupleVariationCount field and the flags used in that field, the TupleVariationHeader format, and the format of the serialized data are provided in 7.2.2.3 to 7.2.2.6.

 Processing the 'gvar' table

 When processing glyph data in a variable font for a particular variation instance, default glyph outline data will be obtained from 'glyf' table, which is combined with the corresponding glyph variation data subtable within the 'gvar' table.